Tirgit/missCompare/README.md

-# missingdata
+# missCompare
-Work related to missing data imputation / dimple package
+Work related to missing data imputation / missCompare package

-This repository contains the dimple package, a collection of functions related to the topic 'missing data imputation'.
-In the dimple framework the following structure is implemented:
+This repository contains the missCompare package, a collection of functions related to the topic 'missing data imputation'.
+In the le framework the following structure is implemented:

 1. Cleaning and visualization of data
 2. Extracting the characteristics of the data